-Satisfactory Academic Progress (SAP) is required of all full- and part-time graduate students in order to successfully complete their program of study and remain eligible for federal financial assistance programs.
-The two components of SAP are the qualitative component (cumulative grade point average) and the quantitative component (earned credits divided by attempted credits or incremental completion rate).
+Satisfactory academic progress (SAP) is required of all students and is necessary in order to maintain eligibility for federal financial aid programs.
+The two components of satisfactory academic progress are the qualitative component (cumulative grade point average) and the quantitative component (earned credits divided by attempted credits or incremental completion rate).
 A student's progress will be evaluated at the end of each term or payment period to determine satisfactory academic progress.
 California Aeronautical University defines a payment period as a ten-week term.
 A student who does not meet the standards of SAP at any given evaluation point will be notified and placed on either financial aid warning/financial aid probation or be dismissed as a regular student.